 1 clove garlic, minced

 1 teaspoon ginger root, grated

 You can add a sweetener to taste, if desired.
 I prefer medjool dates, which I chop and soak for about half an hour in a little hot water so they get really soft and gooey.
-But if you don’t have any at hand, maple syrup or coconut sugar will work well.

 1. Use a spiralizer, if you have one, to make the noodles from the carrot/butternut squash and courgette, or use a mandoline or vegetable peeler to create noodles.
 Place them in a large mixing bowl and top with the other vegetables.

 2. Whisk sauce ingredients in a bowl.
 The sauce will be thick, but will thin out after it’s mixed with the vegetables.

 3. Pour the sauce over the vegetables and toss.

 This is wonderful served with extra lime wedges to squeeze over your pad thai—it’s traditional!

 If you make the dressing first, and then toss the veggies on top, this is a one-pot meal.